matsmaiwald/matsmaiwald.github.io/_posts/2021-05-30-PCA-Inutition.md

 From the spectral theorem, we also know that we can diagonalise a matrix via its eigenvectors.
 Specifically, for any (symmetric) matrix $$A$$, we have that  $$ E^{-1}AE = D$$, where E is a matrix that has the eigenvectors of A as its columns and D is a diagonal matrix with the associated eigenvalues as its entries.

-Now comes the key insight: By choosing the matrix of eigenvectors associated with the variance covariance matrix of our data, i.e. by setting $$ P=E $$, we'll end up with with a transformed dataset the covariance variance matrix of which will be diagonal, indicating that the transformed features are all independent of each other.
+Now comes the key insight: By choosing the matrix of eigenvectors associated with the variance covariance matrix of our data, i.e. by setting $$ P=E $$, we'll end up with with a transformed dataset of whicht the covariance variance matrix is diagonal, indicating that the columns i.e. the transformed features are linearly independent of each other or in other words uncorrelated.
 Additionally, if we order the diagonal entries of $$D$$ by the size of the eigenvalues and if we sort the columns of $$E$$ in the same order (such that the eigenvector in the $$ith$$ column of E corresponds to the entry of $$D$$ in the $$ith$$ row and $$ith$$ column) the transformed features $$PX$$ will be ordered by the amount of variance they capture from the original, untransformed data.

 Let's look at the math to see why this is true.